 Piața Română

-- Cărturești Verona – electric bookstore (same chain as Cărturești Carusel).
+- Cărturești Verona – an eclectic bookstore (same chain as Cărturești Carusel).

 - Graffiti Urban – many street murals on Strada Pictor Arthur Verona between Strada Pitar Mos and Strada Dionisie Lupu.